JamesPortman/DevelopingDataProducts/README.md

 ##Part 2: Your Reproducible Pitch Presentation
 OK, you've made your shiny app, now it's time to make your pitch.
 You get 5 slides (inclusive of the title slide) to pitch a your app.
 You're going to create a web page using Slidify or Rstudio Presenter with an html5 slide deck.

-Here's what you need
+Here's what you need:

-1. 5 slides to pitch our idea done in Slidify or Rstudio Presenter Your presentation pushed to github or Rpubs
+1. 5 slides to pitch our idea done in Slidify or Rstudio Presenter
+2. Your presentation pushed to github or Rpubs
-2. A link to your github or Rpubs presentation pasted into the provided text box
+3. A link to your github or Rpubs presentation pasted into the provided text box

-Your presentation must satisfy the following
+Your presentation must satisfy the following:

 1. It must be done in Slidify or Rstudio Presenter
 2. It must be 5 pages
 3. It must be hosted on github or Rpubs